 ‘Rosatomflot’s’ main activities are focused on ensuring safe and stable navigation, including transit navigation, through the NSR.
 The transportation of hydrocarbon and other products to the markets of Europe and Asia through the NSR’s shipping lanes could present a realistic alternative option to the existing shipping lanes between the countries of the Atlantic and Pacific basins, via the Suez and Panama canals.
 The Northern Sea Route is the shortest shipping lane between the markets of Europe and the Asian-Pacific regions via the Arctic.
 By navigating through the shipping lanes at high-latitudes the distance is one third shorter in comparison with the so-called standard route from Rotterdam – Yokohama via the Indian Ocean, and the duration of the route is reduced from 33 to 20 days.
 The fuel savings reach 800 tonnes for an «average» vessel.

 It is mainly thanks to the icebreaking fleet that cargo transportation in the NSR has become more and more active.
-In 2015 some 4 mln. tonnes of cargo were transported via the NSR.
-Thus the volume of cargo transportation has increased 2,7 times when compared to 1998, when the volume of transportation was minimal (1,46 mln. tons).
+In 2016 7.3 mln. tonnes of cargo were transported via the NSR.
+The volume of cargo transportation has increased by 35% when compared to 2015.
 In connection with the further development of hydrocarbon projects in the Arctic it is anticipated that cargo transportation through the NSR will see stable growth in the future.
-It is estimated that this will grow to 8 mln. tonnes in 2016.
 It is for this reason that participation in Arctic gas and oil projects is becoming a priority for ‘Rosatomflot’.
 Within the confines of the implementation of these projects nuclear icebreakers provide a year round convoy to accompany ships to the ports, thus ensuring its stable development.